-Now that you have learned about the value of a soccer camp and how to pick one, it’s time to explore how to prepare for one.
+It’s time to explore how to prepare for a soccer camp.
 EXACT has worked with coaches and players all over the nation, and we know that in order to get the most out of your camp experience you need to be prepared.
 In this article, we will talk about what you can do before, during, and after the camp to maximize your experience and performance.

 Not only is it important that you bring all the necessary items, but it is also important that you are physically and mentally ready for the camp.
 Whether it is a day camp or an overnight camp, you will often be training for several hours, multiple times a day.
 Those training sessions will, without a doubt, be both physically and mentally draining.
 Because of this, it is important to take care of your body before and during the camp.